 Moreover, a mind map tool is a great note-taking app because it allows you to add images, videos, icons, links, or notes to the topics.
 This way the mind map can be very complex, keeping a simple look.

 The benefits of using a mind map for note-taking

-A problem solving solution of inefficient traditional notes is mind mapping software.
+A problem solving solution to inefficient traditional notes is mind mapping software.
 You can make the most out of your notes in any situation.
 Compared to the old notes, this technique will be a game-changer.